esy/esy/docs/offline.md

     % esy install --cache-tarballs-path=./_esyinstall
     ```

-    which will populate `node_modules` directory with extracted sources.
+    which will unpack all source tarballs into cache.

 4. Run